Publisher and Editor-in-Chief: Linda Ann Strang

 Guest Poetry Editor: Mabel Mnensa

-Fiction Editors: Saliha Haddad, Ikenna Okeh
+Prose Editors: Saliha Haddad, Ikenna Okeh

-Saliha Haddad is an assistant editor at Botsotso and a fiction editor at Hotazel Review.
+Saliha Haddad is an assistant editor at Botsotso and a prose editor at Hotazel Review.
 She has worked as a literary interviewer at Africa in Dialogue, and her reviews of books have appeared in The Other Side of Hope, The New Arab, Markaz Review, and The Transnational Literary Journal.
 Haddad’s creative work has been published or forthcoming in Agbowó, Isele Magazine, Salamander Ink Magazine, and Newlines Magazine.
 In 2021 she was shortlisted for The African Writers Awards and was awarded first place in the inaugural ANTOA literary contest.
 She lives in Algeria.

 Mabel Mnensa is an avid reader, poet, and writer.
 A lover of words and stories, she completed her Master’s degrees with distinctions—MA in English Literature from Nelson Mandela Metropolitan University (2010) and an MA in Creative Writing from University College Dublin (2022).
 Her published work ranges from children’s picture stories to prose that explores alternate worlds and realities.
 Her short stories have been published in journals and anthologies across the Continent.
 Mabel served as a Spring 2022 Belfield Literary Review contributing editor.
 Coming from a long line of nomads, Mabel—true to her heritage—is currently in Dublin working on her debut novel, Undocumented Secrets.